fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/documentation_index.md

 # Documentation Index <a name="documentation-index"></a>

 ## Tutorials <a name="tutorials"></a>
-- [How to USe USAspending API Endpoints](https://www.youtube.com/watch?v=AEKL2LOkRZY) - A 10-minute video discussing how to use the USAspending API with couple of examples.
+- [How to Use USAspending API Endpoints](https://www.youtube.com/watch?v=AEKL2LOkRZY) - A 10-minute video discussing how to use the USAspending API with couple of examples.
-  O [Side deck](https://www.usaspending.gov/data/Basic-API-Training.pdf) - with more detailed information about how to use USAspending API endpoints.
+  - [Side deck](https://www.usaspending.gov/data/Basic-API-Training.pdf) - with more detailed information about how to use USAspending API endpoints.
 - [Introductory Tutorial](https://api.usaspending.gov/docs/intro-tutorial) -  short tutorial covering basic API usage, generally covering: endpoints, filtering, and autocompletes.

 ## Technical <a name="technical"></a>